lechimp-p/dicto.php/BACKLOG.md

 * Use another schema for the database.
 There could be a file table, where each file is stored in separate lines.
 That would make the database smaller and also ContainText easier.

+# Cleanup
+* Reorder tests to match the different rules better.